 Our lawyers will help you identify all types of individual and community property you may have an interest in, including retirement accounts, securities, IRAs, 401Ks, and trusts, and will help you determine the most efficient and beneficial terms.
 When offering our counsel regarding division of marital assets and debt, our attorneys will explain the tax implications of each strategy in light of alimony/spousal support, child support, and other considerations.

-Free consultation with a California divorce lawyer.
+Consult with a California divorce lawyer.
 Contact us today.